aleph-im/aleph-sdk-python/README.md

 - `mqtt` for MQTT-related functionalities, see [examples/mqtt.py](examples/mqtt.py)
 - `docs` for building the documentation, see [Documentation](#documentation)
 - `dns` for DNS-related functionalities
-- `testing` installs all dependencies required for running the tests
+- `all` installs all extra dependencies

 ## Installation for development